Jurassic Park Logo

 What dinosaur is in the Jurassic Park logo?

-The Jurassic Park logo depicts the top of a Tyrannosaurus rex skeleton.
+The Jurassic Park logo shows the top of a Tyrannosaurus rex skeleton.
+This image captures the franchise’s essence, symbolizing the adventure and danger central to the story.

 What are the Jurassic Park colors?